thekarel/best-practices/typescript.md

 Use TS in strict mode.
 Otherwise, there's always an excuse to skip typing.

+Only use `any` in exceptional cases.

 Type safety only works in our codebase.
-Validating runtime data is the responsibility of the services.
-If there is end-to-end type-safety, the Graph also plays a part.
+Validating runtime data is the responsibility of [the services](architecture/services.md).
+If there is end-to-end type-safety, [the Graph](architecture/http.md) also plays a part.